tsavola/lep/README.md

 # Lep

-Mini language for interactive consoles, featuring small code and memory footprint.
+Mini language for interactive consoles, featuring small code footprint.
 It's essentially a sugarcoated Lisp subset, approximating shell syntax, influenced by Python.

 The core language is functional/declarative.
 It's not Turing complete: function creation, looping and recursion are not supported.
 Variable binding